 Question 17:

-They studied polar bears during the cold winter.
+They studied polar bears during the cold

 The highlighted word 'winter' is a noun.
 A noun is the name of a person, place, thing or idea.
 In this sentence it is the object of the prepositional phrase.